voxpupuli/agtm/types-and-providers.md

 of validation.
 In validate we’re binding the value passed into validate to the variable ‘port’, making it available for checking within.
 If you were to pass an array to local_port it would iterate over that array and pass each element to validate.
+[COMMENT]

 Inside the block you can do whatever ruby code you like.
 We’re trying to verify that port can be converted to an integer and then tested to